 Everyone needs a little help sometimes, and being a lone guerrilla can be tough.
-Yet, Far Cry 6's Amigo's - animals who will fight alongside you — make great company.
+Yet, Far Cry 6's Amigos — animal companions who will fight alongside you — make great company.

 If you're attempting a stealthy attack, Chorizo (a dog), will quite literally distract your enemies with how cute he is, so you can go in for the kill.
 On the other hand, Guapo (a crocodile, and the first Amigo you will unlock) is better for going in all guns blazing.
 He will tear your enemies to shreds as you put bullets into other enemies and reclaim Yara.

-Using Horses and Commandeering Vehicles to Get Around Quicker
+Using Horses and Commandeer Vehicles to Get Around Quicker

-This is particularly useful if you've just tackled a military target that you may have accidentally stumbled upon.
+This is particularly useful if you've just tackled a Military Target or Checkpoint that you may have accidentally stumbled upon.
 To get out of there quickly, just commandeer one of their trucks and off you go.
 For off-roading and mountain terrains, there'll more often than not be a horse nearby for you to hop on and ride away with.

 Your Rides Can Drive Themselves